2017 Ford EcoBoost 400

-The 2017 Ford EcoBoost 400 was a Monster Energy NASCAR Cup Series race that was held on November 19, 2017, at Homestead-Miami Speedway in Homestead, Florida.
+The 2017 Ford EcoBoost 400 was a Monster Energy NASCAR Cup Series race that was held on November 19, 2017, at Homestead–Miami Speedway in Homestead, Florida.
 Contested over 267 laps on the 1.5 mile (2.4 km) oval, it was the 36th and final race of the 2017 Monster Energy NASCAR Cup Series season, and was also the final race for the Chevrolet SS which debuted at the 2013 Daytona 500, as its replacement for 2018 would be the Camaro ZL1.

-This race marks the final cup start for Dale Earnhardt Jr.

 Report

-Background

-Homestead–Miami Speedway, the track where the race was held.

-Homestead-Miami Speedway is a motor racing track located in Homestead, Florida.
-The track, which has several configurations, has promoted several series of racing, including NASCAR, the Verizon IndyCar Series, the Grand-Am Rolex Sports Car Series and the Championship Cup Series.

-From 2002 to 2019, Homestead–Miami Speedway hosted the final race of the season in all three of NASCAR's series: the Cup Series, the Xfinity Series, and the Camping World Truck Series.
-Ford Motor Company sponsored all three of the season-ending races, under the names Ford EcoBoost 400, Ford EcoBoost 300, and Ford EcoBoost 200, respectively.
-The weekend itself was marketed as Ford Championship Weekend.
-The Xfinity Series held its season-ending races at Homestead from 1995 until 2020, when it was moved to Phoenix Raceway, along with NASCAR's other two series.

 Championship drivers

 Kyle Busch was the first of the four drivers to clinch a spot in the Championship 4, winning the first race of the Round of 8 at Martinsville.

 Kevin Harvick clinched the second spot in the Championship 4, winning the second race of the Round of 8 at Texas.

 Martin Truex Jr. clinched the third spot in the Championship 4 after the Texas race based on points.

 Brad Keselowski clinched the final spot based on points after the Phoenix race.